 We praise the extraordinary; what’s beyond our mundane everyday.
-But in that strive for the extraordinary, do we feel exhausted by the perpetual looking-up, a.k.a. not-enough-ness?
+But what we tend to overlook is somewhere in between.
 Do we all have to aim for a big, grand vision?

 On the wall of my living room hangs “Five Reflections for Weavers” calligraphed by my grandfather, Rikizo Munehiro.
-He received the honour of “Living National Treasure” in the 80s for his ikat and stripe pattern weaving technique with tsumugi-pongee silk.
+He received the honour of being “the holder of Intangible Important Cultural Property (Living National Treasure)” in the 80s for his ikat and stripe pattern weaving technique with tsumugi-pongee silk.

 1, Place your warps vertically, your mind horizontally